Curtin University: Former Sydney campus (2005–2016)

 Curtin University Sydney (Curtin Sydney) was established on 20 June 2005.
-The first campus was located in The Rocks area.
-It was later relocated to the suburb of Chippendale where it occupied the historical Berlei Building.
-The operation of Curtin Sydney was contracted out to private tertiary education provider Navitas Group.
-It offered diploma, undergraduate and postgraduate courses to international students.
-In 2014 Curtin Sydney was involved in a cash-for-results scandal where students since 2012 had paid MyMaster, a Sydney company, up to $1,000 each to write essays and assignments for them, as well as sit online tests.
-In 2015, Curtin announced the closure of Curtin Sydney from early 2017.
+The first campus was in The Rocks area.
+It later moved to the suburb of Chippendale, where it occupied the Berlei Building.
+Curtin Sydney's operation was contracted out to private tertiary education provider Navitas Group.
+It offered international students diploma, undergraduate and postgraduate courses.
+In 2014 Curtin Sydney was involved in a cash-for-results scandal where students since 2012 had paid MyMaster, a Sydney company, up to $1,000 each to write essays and assignments for them, as well as to sit online tests.
+In 2015, Curtin announced that Curtin Sydney would close in 2017.

-Organisation
+Governance and structure

-Faculties
+Faculties and departments

-From 2007, the university's teaching and research is divided into five faculties (previously known as divisions), which each include a number of schools.
+From 2007, the university's teaching and research was divided into five faculties (previously known as divisions), which each include a number of schools.
 These schools were consolidated in 2020 during a period of staff cuts.
 These are: